ART MILL STUDIOS

 Q: How much insurance is required?

 A: All tenants must hold a minimum $1M general liability policy showing Orange County and Hedgehog Holdings as additional insured.
 You can anticipate this costing between $200-$500 per year, or approximately $20-$50 per month.
 Certificate of Insurance must be on file before keys are given.
+The OCAC can help connect you with a local insurance provider who will help you easily set up a policy.

 Q: Is there a limit to the number of years I can renew my lease?